hydroflux/abstractor-ws/BACKLOG.md

 ### Rattlesnake To Do

-- [ ] Add all rattlesnake scripts (execute, logout, search, open, record, download)
+- [ ] Add all rattlesnake scripts (execute, open, record, download)
 - [ ] Integrate rattlesnake scripts to work with the top level environment file
 - [ ] Create a convert_document_numbers script
 - [ ] Fix login & search loops for return to home